ratwolfzero/hopalong_python/README.md

 1. **Pixel-Based Density Approximation**:

    Quantization and discretization map continuous trajectory points directly to discrete pixel indices, simultaneously establishing coordinates and producing a density approximation.
 This process generates a density matrix where each pixel corresponds to a specific region in continuous space, creating emergent density patterns.
+Impact of Image Resolution, see above.

 2. **Histogram-Based Density Estimation**: